-Since the 1940s, Santa Rosa, Okaloosa, and Walton counties have been characterized by significant growth including water demands within coastal portions of the region.
-Extensive pumping of the coastal Floridan aquifer caused formation of a substantial localized decline of the aquifer level (cone of depression), creating a risk of salt water intrusion and damage to public supply wells.
+Since the 1940s, Santa Rosa, Okaloosa, and Walton counties (Figure 5.2) have been characterized by significant growth in water demands within coastal portions of the region.
+Extensive pumping of the coastal Floridan aquifer caused formation of a substantial cone of depression, creating a risk of salt water intrusion and damage to public supply wells.
 Resource regulation and water supply planning over the past two decades have focused on reducing coastal withdrawals, constraining coastal demand, and developing inland water supply sources as alternatives to coastal groundwater.